 Many PJM jurisdictions have also added requirements for the purchase of specific renewable resource technologies, specifically solar resources.
 These solar requirements are included in the standards shown in Table 7-2 but must be met by solar RECs only.
-Delaware, Illinois, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, D.C., all have a

-Renewable energy credit markets are markets related to the production and purchase of wholesale power, but are not subject to FERC regulation or other market regulation or oversight.
-RECs markets are, as an economic fact, integrated with PJM markets including energy and capacity markets, but are not recognized as part of PJM markets.
-Revenues from RECs markets are in addition to revenues earned from the sale of the same MWh in PJM requirement for the proportion of load served by solar units by 2022.29 Indiana, Michigan, Virginia, and West Virginia have no specific solar standard.
-In 2012, the most stringent standard in PJM was Washington D.C.'s, requiring 0.5 percent of load to be served by solar resources.
-As Table 7-3 shows, by 2022, the most stringent standard will be New Jersey's which requires at least 4.13 percent of load to be served by solar.
+Delaware, Illinois, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, D.C., all have a requirement for the proportion of load served by solar units by 2022.37 Indiana, Michigan, Virginia, and West Virginia have no specific solar standard.
+In 2012, Washington D.C. had the most stringent standard in PJM, requiring 0.5 percent of load to be served by solar resources.
+As Table 7-3 shows, by 2022, New Jersey will have the most stringent standard, requiring 3.56 percent of load to be served by solar.
+In 2012, New Jersey passed Senate Bill 1925 which increased the percentage of load in 2014 that must be served by solar resources in New Jersey from 1.99 percent to 2.05 percent.